 Application Service Provider- Application functions and identities of entities that provide application services along with their service URLs.

-Balancing Area- Attribute of a Balancing Authority entity role.
+Balancing Area- EIR equivalent of a a Balancing Authority Area .

 Balancing Authority (BA)- The responsible entity that integrates resource plans ahead of time, maintains load-interchange-generation balance within a BAA, and supports Interconnection frequency in real time.